Cheakamus Community Forest

 Exploring the trees in Cheakamus Community Forest image by Mike Crane

 The Cheakamus Community Forest (CCF) is one of more than 50 community managed forests in British Columbia.
-The CCF works closely with the community to share information, identify and resolve issues.

 Situated on more than 33,000 hectares surrounding Whistler, BC, the Cheakamus Community Forest was established in April 2009, when the Lil’wat Nation, and Squamish Nation, and the Resort Municipality of Whistler (RMOW) signed a 25-year tenure with the provincial Ministry of Forests and Range.
 Together, these three equal partners oversee the management and operation of the forest.